Residential Life Handbook

 - Playing an active role in the social and intellectual life of the community

-Residents are expected to familiarize themselves with the ORLHS policies, the University Policies and Procedures in the New York University Students Guide, and to also comply with applicable city, state, and federal law.
+- Residents are expected to familiarize themselves with the Residential Life policies, the University Student Conduct Policy, and to also comply with applicable city, state, and federal law.

-Please be advised that information concerning student conduct is made available to the NYU Office of Global Programs, which may affect a student's eligibility to participate in a Study Away program.
+- Student conduct information is made available to the NYU Office of Global Programs, which may affect a student's eligibility to participate in a Study Away program.
 Please consult the Study Away Admissions Policies online for more specific information.